Tips for Sunday School Teachers

 picked out pertinent (and easy to read) verses from the lesson text for the

 students to take turns reading.
-That way they experienced that this was from the

 Get them moving